 About

 If you have questions or comments, you can email me at nathan.waikin.ho with the domain gmail.com.
-If you are on the scsynth.org forums, I'm also reachable by private message there as simply "nathan."
+I’m pretty generous about answering quick questions, but please note that I can’t troubleshoot code or DSP for you.

 About this site